jarodise/koreader-importer/cline_docs/projectRoadmap.md

 -   Imported annotations are accurately represented in the chosen output format.
 -   The application handles various edge cases and potential errors.
 -   The application is thoroughly tested and documented.
+-   The application allows users to set a custom output destination for the generated markdown files.

 ## Progress Tracker